ZEISS-PiWeb/PiWeb-Api/_pages/SDK/v6.0/022-basics/0224-basics-rawdata.md

 //SamplePart is the part (either new or fetched) where additional data should be added
 //Create/choose additional data
 var additionalData = Encoding.UTF8.GetBytes( "More important information" );
-var target = RawDataTargetEntity.CreateForPart( SamplePart.Uuid );
+var target = RawDataTargetEntityDto.CreateForPart( SamplePart.Uuid );

-//Create RawDataInformation
+//Create RawDataInformationDto
-var information = new RawDataInformation
+var information = new RawDataInformationDto
 {
 	FileName = "SampleFile.txt",
 	MimeType = "text/plain",